 Residents outside Reeths-Puffer Schools’ attendance area may apply to enroll in the District.
-Parents obtain a Schools of Choice application from the Superintendent’s Office and return it by the Friday before Memorial Day.
+Parents may apply for Schools of Choice during an open enrollment period ending the Friday before Memorial Day.
 When considering student assignments, students are placed based on available space and the best placement to meet their individual needs.
 We accept students at all grades in all programs.

 - THE STATUS OF THE 3-5 YEAR SCHOOL IMPROVEMENT PLAN

-The School Improvement Plan is current and was submitted on-time to the Michigan Department of Education.
-Click on the link to the right to view our School Improvement Plan.
+The School Improvement Plan is current and was submitted on time to the Michigan Department of Education.

 - A BRIEF DESCRIPTION OF EACH SPECIALIZED SCHOOL